AlexRayyan/GreedyGamesAssignement/README.md

 # GreedyGamesAssignement

-How to use the tool
+//How to use the tool

 ~ Go to Window and select JSON UI template Editor
 ~ Set the values as per your usage and click on "Create Template" button